 Cognitive biases can begin impacting your deal even as you source new opportunities.
 Factors including when and how you interact with a specific intermediary may significantly impact your valuation of a specific investment opportunity.
 Here are a few to keep an eye out for:

-- Anchoring: Anchoring, or the tendency to rely on the first piece of information offered in a conversation, can be particularly impactful on valuations.
-Most people tend to inappropriately use an initial piece of data as a reference point — or “anchor” — for the entire conversation.
+- Anchoring: Anchoring, or the tendency to rely on the first piece of information offered in a conversation, can be particularly impactful on negotiation around valuations.
+Most people tend to use an initial piece of data as a reference point — or “anchor” — for the entire conversation.
 For example, if a banker initially suggests that a type of company values at 6.5x – 7.5x, the conversation will likely remain somewhat pegged to those numbers.
 To avoid succumbing to the effects of anchoring, run your own estimates before meeting with the intermediary and try to weigh all pieces of information equally.
 If you are selling a company, be careful not to anchor higher than the market will allow.

 Note: Anchoring does not only pertain to numbers or statistics; it can also affect your impressions of an individual.
 First impression of personalities are also notoriously hard to shake.

 Later in the Deal:

 As you move past LOI and into a full-fledged deal process, you expose yourself to a whole new set of cognitive biases and fallacies.
 As you conduct later stage negotiations and due diligence, be wary of: